 Your Xbox One controller actually has firmware that receives updates at times.
-It doesn’t get them often, but a corrupted or outdated firmware could cause disconnection issues.
+While it doesn’t get these often, corrupted or outdated firmware could cause disconnection issues.

 If your controller is functional, you can update it by tapping the Xbox button to open the guide.
-Go to System > Settings > Kinect & devices > Devices & accessories.
-Select your controller, then choose Ellipsis menu > Firmware version to check for updates.
+Go to System > Settings > Devices & streaming > Accessories.
+Select your controller, then choose Device info > Firmware version to check for updates.

 Sometimes Xbox One accessories, attached either to the controller or console, can introduce connection issues.
-If you have an external hard drive, keyboard, or similar connected to your Xbox, try disconnecting it and trying again.
+If you have an external hard drive, keyboard, or similar peripheral connected to your Xbox, try disconnecting it and attempt to connect your controller again.
 Do the same for the Stereo Headset Adapter on your controller if you have it.

-If you’re trying to sync your controller using a micro-USB cable, make sure you’re using a high-quality one.
-Poorly made or frayed/damaged cables may not work correctly.
+If you’re trying to sync your controller using a micro-USB cable, make sure you’re using a high-quality cord.
+Low-quality or frayed/damaged cables may not work correctly.

-Like all troubleshooting, you can nail down where the problem lies by trying different devices.
-Try connecting a different controller (with charged batteries) to your system.
+Like most troubleshooting, you can help nail down where the problem lies by trying different devices.
+Try connecting a different controller (with charged batteries) to your Xbox system.

-If it works fine, then you have an issue with the original controller.
-But if both have problems, then you likely have a problem with your console.
+If it works fine, then the original controller is the issue.
+But if both have problems, then the problem likely lies with your console instead.

 We mentioned it above, but it bears repeating: make sure to reboot your console when troubleshooting controller issues.
-Simply tapping the power button on the front of the system only puts it into sleep mode, so make sure you hold it for at least 10 seconds for a full shutdown.
+By default, simply tapping the power button on the front of the system only puts it into sleep mode, so make sure you hold it for at least 10 seconds for a full shutdown.

-Sometimes a quick reboot is all you need to fix your problem.
+Sometimes a quick reboot is all you need when an Xbox One controller isn’t working.

 Try Using a USB Cable Permanently

 If nothing else works, head to Microsoft’s Device Support page.
 Sign in with your Microsoft account, register your console if you haven’t yet, and you can proceed through the steps to replace your controller.
-You may also be able to find a deal on a new controller to replace it instead.
+If Microsoft won’t replace it, you should be able to find a deal on a new controller instead.

 Hopefully, one of these tips cleared up your Xbox One controller problem.
-Whether your controller won’t connect, keeps disconnecting, or just won’t turn on, something here should get you back in the game.
+Whether your controller won’t connect, keeps flashing, or won’t turn on, one of these tips should get you back in the game.